Automate Repetitive Business Processes with Salesforce Flow

 - Make the experience available from anywhere: desktop or mobile devices, internal apps, or external portals.

-Meet Lightning Flows for Insurance
+Meet Salesforce Flow for Insurance

 The Lightning Flow for Financial Services Cloud package includes flows that are specific to retail banking and insurance.
 The flows help your service reps handle customer service requests better and more efficiently.
 The flows are installed as standard flow templates.

-Lightning Flow provides declarative process automation for every Salesforce app, experience, and portal, including the Insurance Agent Console.
+Salesforce Flow provides declarative process automation for every Salesforce app, experience, and portal, including the Insurance Agent Console.
 Flows give customer service reps like Zaw a productivity boost with preassembled templates to help him handle customer service requests faster.
 The flows provide step-by-step guidance for common service requests, including change of address, change of nominee, and change of beneficiary, without the need to navigate to different systems or screens.

 - Add Beneficiary to Policy